code-monet/sim-gamer-kit/docs/fffsake/index.md

 In this process, the common compatibility fixes, described later, are also applied.
 This engine has relatively lower CPU usage but cannot fix all compatibility issues.

+This engine supports force feedback joysticks (X and Y axes are force feedback).

 #### Reducer Engine

 The `reducer` engine takes FFB commands received from vJoy (coming from